jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Current Drive View](./dashboards/CurrentDriveView.json)

 This is a special dashboar to load while driving.
-When you open this dashboard it will show the last 15 minutes, but you should click the "Current Drive" button at the right top, to enter in Kiosk mode:
+When you open this dashboard it will show the last 15 minutes, but you should click the "Current Drive" button at the top right corner, to enter in Kiosk mode:

 - If you are driving, you will see the information from the time the current drive started till now and it will refesh automatically every 30 seconds.
 - If you are just browsing (not driving) you will see the information of the last drive.